itamarcasspi/JaMoveo/README.md

 5. **Access the Application:**

-    * Open your browser and navigate to the appropriate URL (usually `http://localhost:5000` for development).
+    * Open your browser and navigate to localhost.
+    * NOTE: for deployment purposes SocketContext address and Socket server adress were hardcoded.
+To host locally change to your localhost adress with the open port.

 ## User Registration and Login